5 minute read

 One of my favorite natural tick repellents is Wondercide Flea and Tick Repellent.
 The primary active ingredient is Cedar Oil which is proven to be an excellent natural tick repellent.
 Using a topical treatment such as this rather then pills keeps harmful chemicals out of your pets blood stream.

 The core principle of tickscaping is to create an environment inhospitable to ticks.
 This boils down to creating and maintaining a clean and tidy environment.
 Ticks thrive in wooded, shady, and humid areas.
 Keeping them away from your dog means creating a clear separation between your dogs yard and wild areas.
 In addition keep your dogs play area clear of debris that ticks and other pests can hide in.
 For a full review of of how to tickscape your yard check out our article on tickscaping.
+Since tickscaping does not involve any chemicals its a great natural tick repellent for dogs.

 One of the most common requests is what can be applied to the lawn to repel ticks.
 Thankfully there is a scientifically provedn to repel and even kill ticks.
 Cedarwood oil is a natural tick repellent with ample research backing up its effectiveness.
 Cedarwood oil is taken from various types of cedar trees.